robotics-crash-course/rccdocs.github.io/pages/micropython_guides/1-funwithREPL.md

 for i in range(5):
     print(i)
 ```
-as you can see from the output in the REPL, the `range()` function gives the numbers 1-5 in that order, if we wanted to use custom numbers, we can also make our own list:
+as you can see from the output in the REPL, the `range()` function gives the numbers 1-5 in that order, if we wanted to use custom numbers, we can also make our own list using square brackets and commas:
 ```python
 list = [0, 30, 60, 90, 120, 150, 180]
 for i in list: